nextuav/docs/docs/next-cc/troubleshooting.md

 - Check the SIM card orientation in the NextCC board.
 Refer the [Hardware Setup](/next-cc/getting-started/hardware-setup.md).

-- Ensure that the Network antennas have been connected to the NextCC in the right manner.
+- Ensure that the network antennas have been connected to the `main` and `div` ports of the cellular module.

+- The SIM card should have a valid recharge plan to access the internet.

+- For a new SIM card, insert it in your mobile and check whether the internet is working properly and then insert the card in NextCC.

+- If the SIM card is not inserted or inserted in the wrong orientation, in dashboard it will show the connectivity status as `Failed`.

+- If the network antennas are not connected properly in the cellular module, in dashboard it will show the connectivity status as `Searching`.

 - Check the connection status in NextCC dashboard's [Cellular Connectivity](/next-cc/connectivity/cellular.md) page.
 If the `Connection Status` is `Connecting` wait for a few minutes.
 If the status does not change or the status is